Roadside bomb goes off in Somali capital, no casualties - police

-MOGADISHU A roadside bomb exploded in the Somali capital Mogadishu on Tuesday but caused no casualties, police said.
+MOGADISHU (Reuters) - A roadside bomb exploded in the Somali capital Mogadishu on Tuesday but caused no casualties, police said.

 A police officer at the scene who did not wish to be named said the blast had occurred on a road frequently used by public service minibuses near the Somali International University.